Terry Fox: Honours

-Films
+Film and stage

 Fox's story was dramatized in the 1983 biographical film The Terry Fox Story.
 Produced by Home Box Office, the film aired as a television movie in the United States and had a theatrical run in Canada.
 The film starred amputee actor Eric Fryer and Robert Duvall, and was the first film made exclusively for pay television.
 The movie received mixed but generally positive reviews, but was criticized by Fox's family over how it portrayed his temper.
 The Terry Fox Story was nominated for eight Genie Awards, and won five, including Best Picture and Best Actor.

 Rock musician Ian Thomas had written and recorded a song in response to Fox's story, "Runner", which ended up being included in the film.
-It also was covered by Manfred Mann's Earth Band, reaching 22 on the Billboard Hot 100 in 1984.
+It also was covered by Manfred Mann's Earth Band, reaching #22 on the Billboard Hot 100 and #34 in Canada in 1984.

 A second movie, titled Terry, focused on the Marathon of Hope, was produced by the CTV Television Network in 2005.
 Fox was portrayed by Shawn Ashmore.
 He is not an amputee; digital editing was used to superimpose a prosthesis over his real leg.
 The film was endorsed by Fox's family, and portrayed his attitude more positively than the first movie.
 Canadian National Basketball Association star Steve Nash, who himself was inspired by Fox when he was a child, directed a 2010 documentary Into the Wind, which aired on ESPN as part of its 30 for 30 series.

+Fox's story was brought to the stage in 2016 in Marathon of Hope: The Musical produced by Drayton Entertainment.